Authored by William G. DeFoore, Ph.D.

 Learn more by assessing your emotional stability on the Emotional Balance Sheet.

 These anger management quizzes will really help you, if you will use them.
 And they will help you most if you follow the recommendations you get when you complete them.
 Those recommendations will include practicing anger management techniques, getting anger management counseling, or signing up for an anger management class.

 Great question.
 One reason is that a lot of people are angry and don't know it.
 How many times have you heard an angry person say, "I'm not angry!"

 Anger control problems can sneak up on you.
 Nobody ever decides they're going to develop an anger management problem, but it happens all of the time.

-So, these anger management tests will let you know for sure whether you do or not.
+So, these anger management tests will let you know for sure whether you do or not, while offering you encouragement and lots of positive recommendations about how you can improve.